History and culture of negotiation in Iran: Strategic patience

 Iranian culture and religious tradition emphasize endurance and patience as core virtues, particularly influencing diplomatic strategies and negotiation behavior.
 Iranian negotiators demonstrate traits such as persistence, pragmatic realism, and calculated patience in diplomatic settings.
 Iranian negotiators frequently perceive prolonged negotiations as beneficial, operating under the assumption that extended dialogues can alter circumstances in their favor, reflecting deeply rooted Shiite beliefs about the virtue and efficacy of patience.
 This strategic patience enables Iran to endure sanctions and protracted diplomatic processes in pursuit of long-term goals.
 Analysts consistently describe Iran's approach as one characterized by deliberate ambiguity and delay, utilizing negotiations strategically to gain time and probe the resolve of opposing parties.
 Iranian leadership regularly signals its intention to outlast external pressure, a diplomatic maneuver often referred to as "Persian patience", awaiting shifts in global power dynamics or favorable domestic political conditions.

 Negotiation style and tactics

 Protracted and complex bargaining

 The Persian proverb "Muddy the waters, and you'll be able to catch the fish" illustrates a common Iranian negotiation tactic: to prolong discussions, obscure intentions, and exhaust the other party before reaching an agreement.
-This approach is designed to gain the upper hand by wearing opponents and maximizing concessions.
+This approach is designed to gain the upper hand by wearing opponents down and maximizing concessions.